cloudify-cosmo/docs.getcloudify.org/content/working_with/service_composition/component.md

 ## Workflows

-In a deployment of multi-service application which utilizes Component in it's architecture, there is a need to extend the lifecycle management of the application deployment by cascading down the workflow execution from the root deployment to every Component in the architecture (also if there is a multi-Component or multi-layer architecture).
-Which means execution of a cascading workflow will traverse the deployments "tree" from the root deployment (application's deployment) according to inherit execution dependencies.
+In a deployment of multi-service application which utilizes Component in it's architecture, there is a need to extend the lifecycle management of the application deployment by cascading down the workflows executions.
+Which start execution from the root deployment to every Component in the architecture (also if it is a multi-Component and multi-layer architecture), and will traverse the deployments "tree" from the root deployment (application's deployment) according to inherit execution and architecture dependencies from the blueprint.

 Cascading behaviour is applied on all Cloudify builtin workflows (for example: heal, scale, and etc) by default, also all custom workflows are cascading by default.
-Also the current operation options for executing a workflow will be applied for cascading workflow, like canceling/resuming/queuing/scheduling a workflow.
+Also the current execution options of a workflow will be applied for cascading workflow, like canceling/resuming/queuing/scheduling a workflow.
 Notice that cascading custom workflows *requires* it's definition in every Component in the application, which also allows custom behaviour in every Component so different layers/parts of the application can act uniformly or separate at all.

-Example for defining not cascading custom workflow:
+Example for defining *not* cascading custom workflow:

 {{< highlight  yaml >}}
 workflows: